veronicamorelli/Fine-grained-food-Image-Classification-CBIR-Quality_Improvement/README.md

- # Fine-grained Food Image Classification, Content-Based Image Retrival, Quality Improvement
+ # Fine-grained Food Image Classification, Content-Based Image Retrival, Quality Enhancement

 The project consists in the development of an application for the recognition of two-dimensional signals (images) of fine-grained food.
 Specifically we have developed three different tasks: